U.S.-backed alliance says Russian jets struck its fighters in east Syria

-BEIRUT (Reuters) - U.S.-backed Syrian militias said Russian warplanes struck their positions in Deir al-Zor province on Monday, which Moscow denied, generating friction between two rival campaigns against Islamic State.
+BEIRUT (Reuters) - U.S.-backed Syrian militias said Russian warplanes struck their positions in Deir al-Zor province on Monday near a natural gas field they seized from Islamic State last week, but Russia denied it.

-The Syrian Democratic Forces (SDF) alliance of Kurdish and Arab militias fighting with a U.S.-led coalition said the attack killed one of its fighters and injured two.
+The Syrian Democratic Forces (SDF) alliance of Kurdish and Arab militias fighting with a U.S.-led coalition said the attack killed one of its fighters and injured two others.

-Major-General Igor Konashenkov of Russia’s defence ministry was cited by RIA news agency as issuing a denial, saying Russia was always careful to ensure its air strikes were accurate.
+Russia’s RIA news agency cited Major-General Igor Konashenkov as issuing the denial and saying Russia was always careful to ensure its air strikes were accurate.

 A spokesman for the U.S.-led coalition, Colonel Ryan Dillon, said rounds had hit in the area around the SDF but he could not confirm they were fired by Russia.

-A war monitor, the Syrian Observatory for Human Rights, said Russian rounds had not hit the SDF near Deir al-Zor.

-The SDF later said it had responded to the source of fire that targeted it from near the city of Deir al-Zor on Monday morning without specifying which forces it had attacked.

-Russia and the United States back separate offensives against Islamic State in eastern Syria, both of which are advancing in oil-rich Deir al-Zor province bordering Iraq.
+Russia and the United States back separate offensives against Islamic State in eastern Syria, with both advancing in oil-rich Deir al-Zor bordering Iraq.

-The assaults are converging on Islamic State from opposite sides of the Euphrates that bisects the province, the jihadists’ last major foothold in Syria, with the river often acting as a dividing line.
+The assaults are converging on Islamic State from opposite sides of the Euphrates river that bisects Deir al-Zor, the jihadists’ last major foothold in Syria.

-But their proximity has at times raised the risk of clashes that could stoke tensions between the competing world powers.

-With Russian air support and Iran-backed militias, Syrian troops are advancing along the west bank of the river.
+With Russian air power and Iran-backed militias, Syrian troops closed in from the west.

-A Kurdish commander of the SDF, which has approached along the east bank with U.S. jets and special forces, told Reuters on Monday the alliance expected to completely push Islamic State out of its former Syrian headquarters of Raqqa within a month.
+A Kurdish commander of the SDF, which has advanced from the east with U.S. jets and special forces, told Reuters on Monday the alliance expected to completely push Islamic State out of its former Syrian headquarters of Raqqa in less than a month.

-With the Kurdish YPG militia at its forefront, the SDF said last week that, after seizing 80 percent of Raqqa, the battle for the city had entered its final stages.

-“In the coming days, the battles will be at their most intense...,” said Jihan Sheikh Ahmed, spokeswoman for the offensive.
-“We expect, under our plan, that we will be able to liberate Raqqa in less than a month.”

-The SDF also captured a large gas field on the Euphrates’ bank on Saturday.
+The SDF also captured the large gas field on the Euphrates’ bank on Saturday.

 “Russian and regime forces have mounted a treacherous attack against our forces (there) ...with artillery and aircraft,” the SDF said in a statement.